Akkarinage/ASL_Npp_Lang_File/README.md

 4. Troubleshooting
 ---------
 *ASL is not on the menu:-
-	You've not pasted the file in th correct location.
+	You've not pasted the file in the correct location.

 There's some functions missing:-
 	Create a new issue at https://github.com/Akkarinage/ASL_Npp_Lang_File/issues